-10 Construction contracts
+Construction contracts

-What standard contract forms are used for construction and design?
+10 What standard contract forms are used for construction and design?
 Must the language of the contract be the local language?
 Are there restrictions on choice of law and the venue for dispute resolution?

-NZS 3910, NZS 3915, NZS 3916 and NZS 3917 are the most common construction contracts in New Zealand.
-Other well-known contracts (such as FIDIC and NEC3) are also used, albeit not as frequently.
+NZS 3910, NZS 3915, NZS 3916 and NZS 3917 are the most common construction contracts.
+Other well-known contracts (such as the International Federation of Consulting Engineers contract and NEC3) are also used, albeit not as frequently.

 NZS 3910 (with an engineer) and NZS 3915 (without an engineer) are intended for traditional procurement arrangements involving only construction work.
-NZS 3916 is similar to NZS 3910, although tailored for a design and build context.
+NZS 3916 is similar to NZS 3910, although tailored for a design-and-build context.
 NZS 3917 is intended to be used for the provision of services over a defined period of time rather than a fixed scope of work.